shargon/design-notes/NDX-DN03 - NEO Express Development Blockchain.md

 > it would be possible to add support for checkpointing a blockchain instance while
 > it is running.

-Checkpoints can be restored, imported or run.
+Checkpoints can be restored or run.

-> Checkpoint import has not been implemented yet.

 When a checkpoint is restored, the current state of the blockchain is discarded and replaced with the contents of the checkpoint.
 Unless there are other checkpoints that were taken after the restored checkpoint, this operation is irreversible.

+If the blockchain in question has no current state, restoring a checkpoint effectively acts as an import.
+This allows checkpoint files to be shared among developers.

 When a checkpoint is run, the specified checkpoint is opened in read-only mode.
 Any changes to the blockchain are stored in memory.
 These changes are discarded